Microsoft-Web/DEMO-GeekQuiz-Real-time-charts/README.md

-﻿# Building a SPA interface using Ember.js #
+﻿# Real-time charts in the GeekQuiz application #

 ## Demo ##